jamietre/CsQuery/source/README.md

 ### Change Log

+####Version 1.3 Beta 3 (unreleased)

+- Add `AllowSelfClosingTags` option to `ITokenHandler` - provides for cleaner handling of flexible input -- no more need to use a regex to preprocess, avoiding erroneous handling of complex html.

 ####Version 1.3 Beta 2

 - Build out `IOutputFormatter` interface/methods and move element rendering implementations to OutputFormatters..
 Some `Render` methods have been marked as obsolete now.